 The Duralex factory in France invented the tempering process for glassware and its Picardie Glassware line of glassware sets is the top seller among tempered lines.
 It’s used in restaurants, cafes, and bars worldwide and also sold in retail sets for home use.

-Bormioli Rocco is another major brand making resilient, nearly unbreakable glassware using the tempering technique.
+Bormioli Rocco is another major tempered glassware brand making resilient, nearly unbreakable heat-treated glassware.
 Again, tempered glass is not guaranteed unbreakable under unusual or repeated impact.
 But like Picardie, Bormioli Rocco tempered glassware is a proven player in restaurants and bars worldwide and available in retail packs for home use.

 Annealing is another heat-treated process that produces durable, break-resistant glassware.
 Annealing glass involves a controlled cooling stage which reduces the molecular stress and fracture points common to plain glassware.
 The result is very durable glassware that, if broken, cleaves into a few large pieces rather than hundreds of razor-sharp shards.

-Annealed glassware sets tend to be less expensive than tempered glassware, so you can find it in decorative styles and designs, as seen in Libbey’s colorful Aruba collection.
+Annealed glassware sets tend to be less expensive than tempered glassware so you can find it in several decorative styles and designs in Libby’s extensive foodservice line.

 Tempered vs. Annealed Glasses

-Schott-Zwiesel, Reidel, and Spiegelau spearheaded the introduction of titanium-infused crystal and many other top crystal glassware brands have followed suit.
+Schott-Zwiesel and Spiegelau spearheaded the introduction of titanium- or platinum-infused dishwasher-safe crystal and many other top crystal glassware brands have followed suit.

 The infusion process creates rugged, break-resistant glassware sets that withstand everyday knocks, bumps, spills, and even drops.
 That means it usually survives being tipped over on tables, shuffled about in the sink, and clanked in the dishwasher — situations where regular stemware and thin-walled crystal stemless wine glasses often meet their demise.

 The infusion process doesn’t deliver the nearly unbreakable glassware that tempering creates.
 However, the result is far more durable than regular crystal glassware and fine stemware.
-Plus, titanium crystal products are completely lead-free, yet offer the same gorgeous clarity as classic lead crystal.
+Plus, titanium crystal products are completely lead-free, marketed as dishwasher-safe, and offer the same gorgeous clarity as classic lead crystal.

 Silicone-wrapped glassware and portable glass water bottles offer another option if you prefer glass over plastic.
 Lifefactory Drinkware leads the charge with a huge selection of silicone-covered drinking glasses, water bottles, baby products, and kitchen storage containers.

-If silicone-wrapped glassware appeals to you, you’ll also want to check out products from Ello and Zulu.
-Both are on the silicone-coated glassware bandwagon and offer stylish alternatives to Lifefactory products.
+If silicone-wrapped glassware appeals to you, you’ll also want to check out products from Ello, which offers a full line of silicone-wrapped glass drinkware, baking dishes and pantry storage similar to Lifefactory products.
 It’s always nice to have a few options!

 That’s a Wrap